The Landscape of Ottawa logistics roadmap, view of the Chateau Laurier.

 Where is Roland Bast based?

-Roland is based in Ottawa, Ontario and works internationally on travel assignments and editorial projects.
+Roland is based in Ottawa, Ontario, and works across Canada and internationally.

 What Readers and Partners Are Saying